skardhamar/rga/README.md

 			   start = 1, max = 1000)

 This will output the data in a data frame, with all the correct formats applied.
 The syntax follows the one dictated by Google.

+The dates defaults to the current day, meaning that if you don't input these, only data from today will be extracted.